gdbroman/broman.blog/_posts/2020-05-20-mo-power-mo-problems.md

 >
 > <cite>John Dalberg-Acton</cite>

-Many who fear man made existential threats, such as climate change and nuclear war, suggest globalization as a solution.
+Many who fear man-made existential threats, such as climate change and nuclear war, suggest globalization as a solution.
 That we have to get everybody on the same page and tackle our problems together as a species.

 It’s a beautiful thought.
 Nevertheless naive.